SanjoDeundiak/process-runner/DESIGN.md

    and what the alternatives are.
 2. Use all the goodies Linux have to restrict the spawned process:
     - use [cgroups](https://man7.org/linux/man-pages/man7/cgroups.7.html) to limit the usage of resources (CPU, memory, disk IO, etc.)
-    - `*` run spawned processes in namespaces to isolate them from the host (possibly the server process itself as well), or at least use a dedicated Linux user.
-    - `*` use [seccomp](https://blog.cloudflare.com/sandboxing-in-linux-with-zero-lines-of-code/) to restrict system calls the process can make
-    - `*` use [capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html) to restrict the process's privileges
-    - `*` limit what a client can run, e.g., a predefined list of commands.
-Depends on the UX and security requirements.
-    - `*` limit the number of concurrent processes to avoid resource exhaustion.
+    - more ways in the [Future improvements section](#f)
 3. Use [mTLS](https://www.cloudflare.com/en-gb/learning/access-management/what-is-mutual-tls/) to authenticate the client and the server:
     - TLS 1.3 should be enforced on both sides with no downgrade option.
     - Any cipher suite from TLS 1.3 is fine.
     - I will stick to Ed25519 for the signing keys, as it offers the best security/performance ratio IMO.
-    - Self-signed certificates seem fine given the authorization system (see below).
-    - The validity period of a certificate may be restricted and checked on both sides.
-    - `*` Having a certificate authority instead of self-signed certificates can make things easier to use, especially if the number of clients is large.
+    - Introduce a certificate authority (CA) to sign the server and client certificates.
-4. Use certificate pinning on both client and server side for authorization
-    - On startup the server is provided with a set of client certificates and only accepts connections from clients that are in the set.
-    - On startup the client is provided with the server certificate and only connects to the server if the server certificate matches.
-    - The server doesn't distinguish different clients, they all have the same access rights.
-    - This is the most non-versatile authorization system one can think of, yet very secure and simple.
-    - Certificate rotation and revocation are painful processes in this case.
+    - Use short-lived (e.g., 30 minute) certificates.
+    - Use SAN in a [SPIFFE](https://spiffe.io/)-inspired manner to:
+      - attest subject's role(s) using format: `URI:role://{role}`.
+Available roles are: `client`, `server`.
+      - attest subject's identity using format `URI:identity://{client_id}` (useful, bot not required)
+4. Use simple hardcoded RBAC:
+    - Server allows everyone with role `client` to call any gRPC method with any arguments.
+    - Clients call gRPC methods only if the other party possesses `server` role.
+5. TLS connection should be closed when the other party's certificate is expired.
-5. The private key is consciously passed to the binary as an environment variable.
+6. The private key is consciously passed to the binary as an environment variable.
 This way the secret key can be injected by whatever method is chosen for deployment (e.g., as a k8s secret).
 The server process should wipe the environment variable as soon as it's done reading it.